 It is a relatively new method to combine both the processes therefore, much experience and expertise is not developed yet to ensure the precise handling of the procedure.

 FUE is a mostly preferred technique due to minimum scarring.
-But in combined hair transplant, FUT is also involved and the surgical method induces noticeable scars in the scalp.
+But in combined procedure, FUT is also involved and the surgical method induces noticeable scars in the scalp.

 RELATIVELY LESS APPLIED AND LESS GUARANTEED PROCEDURE: